 Up to four small tubes will be inserted through a vein in your leg.
 Through these, electrically sensitive catheters are placed inside the heart to record electrical activity using X-ray guidance.
 These catheters also enable the Electrophysiologist to pace the heart at different rates, thus examining how the arrhythmia behaves.
 Pacing the heart is painless but may sometimes make you feel uncomfortable in the chest or bring on your palpitations.
 This will assist the Electrophysiologist to make a diagnosis of your arrhythmia.
 Normal rhythm can be restored promptly by the Electrophysiologist by pacing the heart.

-Although most arrhythmia circuits can be identified with X-ray guidance and electrical catheters, some arrhythmias are better located using a 3-dimensional mapping system.
+Although most arrhythmia circuits can be identified with X-ray guidance and electrical catheters, some more complex arrhythmias are better located using a 3-dimensional mapping system, which works like GPS navigation within the chest and heart.
 Irrespective of the specific technology used, the procedure is similar from the patient's viewpoint.

 The procedure usually takes an hour to perform.
 If ablation is the most appropriate treatment option and your Electrophysiologist discussed this with you prior to the EPS, it is likely that ablation will be undertaken immediately after the EPS using the same tubes in your veins in your groin to access the heart.